If you enjoy apps that give you cash back for shopping like you normally would at stores you go to often, you definitely want to check out Drop.

-How does Drop work?
+How does Drop app work?

 When you use that debit or credit card at those stores, Drop will add points to your account depending on how many points each dollar is worth at that particular store and how much you spent.

-How does Drop pay?
+How does the Drop app pay?

 For instance, you need 5,000 points to get a $5 Starbucks card and 10,000 for a $10 Amazon code.
 These cards are made available immediately after you redeem your points.

 Drop has a pretty wide selection of offers you can choose from to earn your points.
-Where I live, we don't have a lot of shopping nearby but I was still able to choose 5 stores that are available locally.
+Where I live, we don't have a lot of shopping nearby, but I was still able to choose 5 stores that are available locally.
 One big one is Walmart, where you get 2 points for every dollar you spend.
 McDonald's, Starbucks, Walgreen's and Dunkin' Donuts were the other offers I chose.